Frequently Asked Questions about Teaching Abroad

 What expenses should I budget for?Click to Open

 There are a few other expenses you can expect beyond the CIEE program fee.
 For most programs, you will need to pay for a visa fee and visa-related documents like background checks and medical forms.
-Jobs in China and South Korea offer airfare reimbursement as part of the compensation package, but in all other places, you’ll need to buy your plane tickets yourself.
+Jobs in South Korea offer airfare reimbursement as part of the compensation package, but in all other places, you’ll need to buy your plane tickets yourself.
 If housing is not included in your program, you’ll need to budget for the cost of rent as well.
 Teachers in all locations pay for their own food, phone service, internet, and local transportation.

 It’s also important to remember that your first paycheck won’t arrive until 4-6 weeks after you arrive and start working, so you will need to have some savings to cover expenses until you start receiving your wages.